 This was sage advice offered from a wise friend.
-He knows I’m a perpetual daydreamer; I spend a lot of time thinking and hoping about the future and, unfortunately, sometimes to the detriment of my present.
+He knows I’m a perpetual daydreamer.
+I spend a lot of time thinking about the future, sometimes to the detriment of my present.

 My future holds my hopes, aspirations, and dreams.
 It’s a great place to spend time.
-The present, however, can be a bit uncomfortable and, if I’m to be honest, there are times when it’s a bit dull.
-Yet, it’s the place where I have to address some behaviors that don’t always serve me, actions I might be taking that could derail my progress towards the “better” I envision, or even exist in the monotony of the day to day (like laundry, chores, meal prep, life admin).
+The present can be a bit uncomfortable and, if I’m honest, a bit dull.
+Yet, it’s the place where I have to address actions that could derail my progress toward the “better” I envision.

 I’m sure I’m not the only one who’s heard the call to live in the present.
 Maybe you’ve heard similar messages like:

 I believe we all see value in these messages.
 Yet, with all the focus on now, when’s the right time to spend time in the future?

 Thinking about the future is important.
 It allows us to build a connection to what we’re doing and what we’re striving for.
 Our future can be our “why.”
 If we’re saving money to buy a home, the goal of homeownership can encourage us to skip the Starbucks line.
 If a road race is in our future, the image of crossing the finishing line can give our daily runs more meaning and purpose.

 The challenge, of course, is when we think too much about the future, we run the risk of living for it.
 When we live for the future, we delay experiences that we could be enjoying now.
 The idea of “what’s next” can be exhilarating.
 But stealing joy from today to experience it tomorrow isn’t healthy or helpful.